zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 ### Authentication with Personal Access Token (PAT)

-A Personal Access Token (PAT) is an alternative to using client certificate for authentication.
+A Personal Access Token (PAT) is a specific scoped JWT with configurable validity duration.
+PAT authentication method is an alternative to using client certificate for authentication.
 It is disabled by default.
 To enable this functionality, see [the configuration documentation](../user-guide/api-mediation/api-gateway-configuration#personal-access-token ).

 **Benefits**